 4. Residual income

-Finally, affiliates earn 66₵ in monthly commission for every customer who pays their recurring bill.
+Finally, associates earn 66₵ in monthly commission for every customer who pays their recurring bill.

-Why do the majority of MCA affiliates fail?
+Why do the Majority of MCA Associates Fail?

 The following income disclaimer is found on the MCA’s website: